nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-subject-an-observable-and-observer-hybrid.md

 A subject is not, anyhow, a scary concept.
 It is really an observer, and also an observable, because it has a `subscribe`.
 It has more than just those two.
 It also has **operators**, just like an observable has operators, like `map` and etc.

 A subject also has methods attached to it, such as `map`, `filter`, `reduce`, and etc. It really behaves like an observable.
 It has all the operators.
 It has `subscribe`.
 It also behaves like an observer.
 It has `next`, `error`, and `complete`.
-That's how it can act as a bridge between the actual observable and multiple observers, like A and B.
+That's how it can act as a bridge between the actual observable and multiple observers, like `A` and `B`.